Alice0Rose/RoseUtilitiesASE/README.md

 Because moving items by hand is boring.

 The Transfer Chute is a revolution in item transfer and sorting technology!
 Simply aim to select a source inventory, then fire to transfer items to a destination inventory.
+Pressing the Drag key (G) will set yourself as the source inventory so you can easily transfer resources, and only resources, out of your inventory.

+But wait, there's more!
+The Transfer Chute can be reloaded (R) to switch to and from Linking mode.
+In this mode, the same selection controls apply (except structures cannot be selected), but instead of a one time item transfer, a persistent link is created that regularly transfers resources from the source to the destination!

 *User is liable for any items lost in tranzit*